Prepare for Life After Treatment: Survivorship Programs for Cancer Patients

 - Who should I call if I have a problem?

 The breast cancer survivorship program is staffed by specially trained nurse practitioners who care for patients, monitor health and educate on risk-reducing measures, knowing the signs and symptoms of recurrence and returning to health after cancer treatment.
-Topics such as exercise, diet, sexuality, and return to employment are routinely discussed at Survivorship visits.
+Topics such as exercise, diet, sexuality, and return to employment are routinely discussed at breast cancer survivorship visits.

 During the first visit, the breast cancer survivor meets with the nurse practitioner to get a better understanding of the type of breast cancer and the treatments that were used.
 Additionally, the breast cancer patient gets the latest information on how to reduce the risk of cancer recurrence.
 Patients receive information on: